MolBIFFM/diana/README.md

     }
 ]
 ```
-The STRING gene coooccurrence score threshold.
+The STRING gene cooccurrence score threshold.
 The default setting is `0.0`.

 ```json
 [